 Our research and development team is constantly working on the further development of our portfolio with a focus on sustainability and resource conservation.
 This includes participating in and contributing to relevant events, forums, specialist and innovation conferences, as well as working on specific research and funding projects.
-In November 2023, our R&D team developed a new sustainable solder paste SP6000 to expand our sustainable product range greenconnect and the new bio flux EF 180 Bio PV.
-The latter is primarily used in the photovoltaic industry.
-The R&D team has also set itself further goals for the coming year and wants to develop innovative products that conserve resources and are more climate-friendly.
+Our R&D team has developed an expansion of our greenconnect product range with the sustainable solder paste SP6000 and created a forward-looking solution for the photovoltaic industry with the bioflux EF 180 Bio PV.
+Going forward, the team will continue to focus on targeted research and development activities to drive resource-saving and climate-friendly product innovations.